 - Athletic Trainers (BOC CEUs)

 "The Pink Pill is an exceptionally executed educational film to reveal and dismantle bias in healthcare.
-Our role was to build a reflective framework around the film for accreditation, allowing clinicians to take what they watched and turn it into a documented practice change.
+Our role was to build a reflective framework around the film to spark insight and action on practice gaps related to these topics.
 That is exactly what joint providership is designed to do." — Pamela Mehta, MD, Chief Operating Officer

 Screened at The Pinnacle Conference 2026